Haptic sensing skin for biomedical applications with soft magnetorheological elastomers

 Sensorial and tactile information represent the base of all surgical procedures in medicine.
 The vision sense has been and continues to be developed extensively by the use of micro-cameras, MRI, X-rays, and many others.
 Nonetheless, in many cases, vision is not enough.

-Importance of Touch in Surgery
+Importance of Touch

-The touch sense is necessary to identify the stiffness of the underlying organ or tissue and to press more or less to perform a cut, remove a tumor, or even move a catheter inside a curved vein.
+The touch sense is necessary to identify the stiffness of the underlying organ or tissue and press more or less to perform a cut, remove a tumor, or even move a catheter inside a curved vein.
 This stiffness is transmitted to the finger of the surgeon as “pressure-deformation” information.
 This haptic sense is present naturally in our fingertips.

-Challenges with Current Technology
+Challenges in Current Techniques

 With the recent development of non-invasive techniques, the surgeon operates robotic devices that deliver optical information via a screen but loses all haptic information since his/her fingers are not in direct contact with the organ.

-Project Objective
+Project Aim

 The present project aims at proposing a novel material, a magnetorheological elastomer (MRE) membrane, as a haptic sensor.
 MREs are soft elastomeric materials comprising magnetic particles, thus being able to deform significantly upon the application of an external magnetic field.

-Recent Developments in MREs
+Recent Developments

 - Shape surfaces